 - April temperatures: 40-70°F (4-21°C)

 - Where to stay: There’s no lodging inside the park, only camping.
-The closest town with the best facilities is Salinas (west side of the park).
+The closest town with the best facilities is Salinas (the west side of the park).
 If you want to visit both sides, try this hotel in King City.
 It’s about 40 minutes drive from either side of the park.

 Pinnacles National Park is probably the least-known National Park in California.
 But this hidden gem has a lot to offer to those who love off-beat nature destinations and solitude.